 Why don’t my videos autoplay with sound?

-Which browsers support autoplaying video with sound?
+Do any browsers support autoplaying video with sound?

-- Autoplaying video policy for IOS
+- Autoplaying video policy for iOS

-- Autoplaying video policy for macOS
+- Autoplaying video policy for Safari

 - Autoplaying video policy for Chrome

 - Autoplaying video policy for Firefox

 Note: Chrome will rely on your viewer’s Media Engagement Index to decide if it will autoplay a video with sound or not.
 Chrome calculates a media engagement score which is highest on sites where media is played on a regular basis.
 When it is high enough, media playback is allowed to autoplay with sound on desktop only.

 Example of an Autoplaying Video

 The video below is set to autoplay, and you can try viewing it in different browsers to see how their different policies take effect.